shahanakattil/Sustainability-workshop/Instructions/Lab8:Monitoring and Logging.md

 ### Task 2: Review audit logs and summaries

+In this task, you will review audit logs and summaries within the Microsoft Cloud for Sustainability platform to understand user and system activities.

 1. Back to **Settings** page, expand **Audit and logs** then select **Audit summary view** and review the data.

     ![image](../media/lab01-152.png)